gehoumi/terraform-google-ciscoasav-vm/README.md

 [![published](https://static.production.devnetcloud.com/codeexchange/assets/images/devnet-published.svg)](https://developer.cisco.com/codeexchange/github/repo/gehoumi/terraform-google-ciscoasav-vm) [![Github tag](https://img.shields.io/github/tag/gehoumi/terraform-google-ciscoasav-vm.svg)](https://github.com/gehoumi/terraform-google-ciscoasav-vm/releases)
 # Automated Cisco ASAv deployment on GCP with Terraform
-[Terraform module](https://registry.terraform.io/modules/gehoumi/ciscoasav-vm/google/latest) to deploy Cisco Adaptive Security Virtual Appliance (ASAv) on Google Cloud Platform (GCP).
+[Terraform module](https://registry.terraform.io/modules/gehoumi/ciscoasav-vm/google/latest) to deploy Cisco Adaptive Security Virtual Appliance (ASAv) on Google Cloud Platform (GCP) for remote access IPSec/SSL VPN clients.

 The [ASAv](https://www.cisco.com/c/en/us/td/docs/security/asa/asa916/asav/getting-started/asav-916-gsg/asav_gcp.html) runs the same software as physical Cisco ASAs and can be deployed in the public [GCP cloud Project](https://cloud.google.com/resource-manager/docs/creating-managing-projects).
-It can then be configured as a VPN concentrator for remote access IPSec/SSL VPN's to protect cloud workloads, or can be used for IPSec site-to-site, etc.
+It can then be configured as a VPN concentrator to connect to the private cloud workloads, or can be used for IPSec site-to-site, etc.

 The ASAv in this module requires a minimum of 3 interfaces.
 The module will deploy the ASAv in GCP with 3 interfaces and minimal configuration.